Plumsail/forms-docs/source/licensing-sp.rst

  *While offering similar functionality, the products are quite different in how they are built and function.*

-You **do not need an additional license** if you do not plan on using our custom connector to submit data to Microsoft Flow.
+If you plan to submit SharePoint form to Flow and handle it with Plumsail Forms connector, you also need to have a :doc:`Public Web Forms license </licensing>` or use a free plan.

 **SharePoint Forms for Modern UI License** is a perpetual license per Office 365 tenant and it also includes **30 days Trial** period.